-Individual study: Survival and growth of birch Betula and willow Salix spp. clones on restored opencast coal sites in the UK
+Survival and growth of selected clones of birch and willow on restored opencast coal sites

 Experiments were undertaken to assess survival and growth of selected clones of silver birch Betula pendula, downy birch B.pubescens, goat willow Salix caprea and grey willow S.cinerea that were propagated from saplings or cuttings taken from a variety of UK spoil heaps.
 These were trialed, along with unselected controls, with and without fertilizers, on six restored opencast coal sites throughout Britain.

 Field trial sites: Six sites were chosen to represent a range of planting situations on opencast coal sites throughout Britain.
 These were: in Scotland (Whaupknowe 'B'), Northumberland (Radar North), Yorkshire (Haigh), North Wales (Ty Cerrig) and South Wales (Empire, Tir-y-Gôf).
 Site and soil characteristics were assessed.

 Sapling clones: Starting in 1972, clones of birch and willow were propagated from saplings or cuttings taken from a range of sites, mostly colliery spoil heaps.
 They were selected by three criteria:

 i) only trees known to have originated by natural seeding onto the site were used.

 ii) individuals growing in seemingly favourable situations were rejected.